Ham Balls with Brown Sugar Glaze

 Total Time 50 minutes

-Ham Balls are great way to use leftover ham!
-Easy Easter appetizers made with ham, ground pork, and a sweet, tangy glaze of brown sugar and mustard.
+Ham Balls are a great way to use leftover ham!
+These easy appetizers are savory, tender, and baked in a sweet, tangy glaze!

 Both Classic Meatballs and Cocktail Meatballs are Appetizer Recipes that can easily go from party snack to main dish with the simplest Side Dish Recipes.
 You’re going to love this bite-sized Iowa favorite that can be eaten all day long.

-Ham Balls are great way to use leftover ham!
-Easy Easter appetizers made with ground ham, pork, and a sweet, tangy brown sugar mustard glaze.
+Ham Balls are a great way to use leftover ham!
+These easy appetizers are savory, tender, and baked in a sweet, tangy glaze!

 Yield 20